2020 EVENT UPDATE

 Adding on to Passport Weekend:

-If you’re interested in getting out in the vineyards, be sure to book a vineyard tour for Saturday or Sunday morning!
-We offer an Intro Vineyard Tour and a Vineyard Designate Tour – all beautiful and educational, and yes, there will be wine!
+If you’re interested in getting out in the vineyards, book a vineyard tour for Saturday or Sunday morning.
+We offer Classic Vineyard Tours over Passport weekend – all beautiful and educational, and yes, there will be wine!

 For the Designated Driver in your group, we offer single day tickets ($50 per day) so they can enjoy the fun and the food of Passport in a responsible way.